MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/manage-vm-extensions-portal.md

 2. In the portal, browse to **Machines - Azure Arc** and select your hybrid machine from the list.

-3. Choose **Extensions**, and then select an extension from the list of installed extensions.
+3. Choose **Settings>Extensions**, and then select an extension from the list of installed extensions.

 4. Select **Uninstall** and when prompted to verify, select **Yes** to proceed.